The Courier (2012 film): Plot

 The courier's attempts to find Sivle only lead to killings.
-After another associate of Sivle's has been killed right under his eyes, the police arrest the courier.
+After another associate of Sivle's has been killed, the police arrest the courier.
 To his surprise, he is soon released and finds out that his unrequested client works for the FBI.
 The courier visits him at home and learns that the suitcase is from Russia and that the FBI considers it the only chance to get to Evil Sivle, who is an infamous assassin.
-The FBI agent also points out that Evil Sivle is about to turn tables with the courier.
+The FBI agent also points out that Sivle is about to turn tables with the courier.
 Sivle orders a duo of assassins to kill Stitch and Anna.